 Just as physical health is about more than being free of illness, mental health is about much more than the absence of mental disorders.
 It includes psychological, social, emotional, cognitive, and behavioral factors.
 It involves your ability to manage stress, make decisions, get along with others, and enjoy your life.

 Mental health can have an impact on many aspects of an individual’s life including work, relationships, and even physical health.
 Having good mental well-being allows people to feel good about their life, relationships, work, and future.

 The World Health Organization defines mental health as:

 “a state of well-being in which the individual realizes his or her own abilities, can cope with the normal stresses of life, can work productively and fruitfully, and is able to make a contribution to his or her community.”

-While some definitions of mental health suggest that it means being free of mental illness, health is about much more than simply not being unwell.
+While some definitions suggest that it means being free of mental illness, health is about much more than simply not being unwell.

 Signs and Symptoms

 Positive mental health is about more than simply not having the symptoms of mental illness.
-Some of the signs of mental health include:
+Some of the signs of being mentally healthy include:

 - The ability to form and maintain good relationships with others

 - Being able to cope with stressful events